 - You have a blood disorder or are on a blood thinner

-- You have received a different COVID-19 vaccine
+- You have already received a different COVID-19 vaccine

 What if I have allergies?

-According to the CDC, those who have had severe reactions to other vaccines or injectable drugs are still approved to receive the Pfizer-BioNTech or Moderna COVID-19 vaccine.
-Patients with allergies who get vaccinated will need to be monitored for 30 minutes following vaccination, compared to patients without allergies who will be monitored for 15 minutes.
+According to the CDC, those who have had severe reactions to other vaccines or injectable drugs are still approved to receive any of the COVID-19 vaccines.
+Patients who have allergies and get vaccinated will need to be monitored for 30 minutes following vaccination, compared to patients without allergies who will be monitored for 15 minutes.